 - Oral irritation: Pineapple contains enzymes that can cause a tingling or burning sensation in the mouth for some people.
 This is temporary and usually not a cause for concern.

-- Digestive sensitivity: Pineapple’s natural enzymes can also cause digestive discomfort, such as stomachache or diarrhoea, in some individuals.
+- Digestive sensitivity: Pineapple’s natural enzymes can also cause digestive discomfort, such as stomach ache or diarrhoea, in some individuals.
 Moderation is key, and avoid consuming excessive amounts.

 - Interaction with medications: Pineapple may interact with certain medications, particularly blood thinners, due to its bromelain content.
-Consult a healthcare professional if you’re on medication.
+Consult a healthcare professional if you’re on these medication.

 - Avoid unripe pineapple: Unripe pineapple can be tough to digest and may cause more oral irritation due to higher levels of enzymes.
 Choose ripe pineapple with a sweet aroma.